 Originally airing on May 12, 1989 on NBC, this continuation of the Amityville Horror series doesn’t even need the house, not when it has that evil lamp, which is now in the home of Helen’s sister, Alice Leacock (first wife of Ronald Reagan, Jane Wyatt).
 Alice’s main character quality is that she is a bitter bitch who instantly judges nearly every single person in this film.

 Her daughter Nancy (Patty Duke, who once lost control to a hot dog) and her three kids Amanda, Bria and Jessica have all moved in with Alice.
-The lamp causes some argument in the family, but Jessica is drawn to it.
+The lamp causes some arguments in the family, but Jessica is drawn to it.
 Soon, it’s doing all sorts of incredible things, like putting birds into toaster ovens, cutting off boyfriend’s hands with the garbage disposal, drowning plumbers in tar and making their cars drive away, and vandalizing people’s bedrooms.

 The police and the church get involved as they all battle the lamp.
 Let me remind you of that one more time — they all fight a lamp.
 This is also a movie where a small child nearly wipes out his family with a chainsaw.
 Of course, the lamp is destroyed, but it finds its way into the family cat.
 Such are the depths that the Amityville franchise has sunk to.
 Writer/director Sandor Stern might get some of the blame, as he also wrote the original.
 But let’s cut that dude a break.
 After all, he was behind one of the oddest films ever, Pin!